DarkGeekMS/ApeX-Server/public/docs/source/index.md

 <!-- START_8c6e4e2ef99acc0aea3c7fe055cb991c -->
 ## vote
-cast a vote on a post , comment or reply.
+cast a vote on a post , comment or reply and update the karma of the post or comment owner post.

 <br><small style="padding: 1px 9px 2px;font-weight: bold;white-space: nowrap;color: #ffffff;-webkit-border-radius: 9px;-moz-border-radius: 9px;border-radius: 9px;background-color: #3a87ad;">Requires authentication</small>
+each 50 upVote for a post or 70 upVote for comment will increase the karama by 1.

-Success Cases :
+###Success Cases :
-1) return total number of votes on this post,comment or reply. failure Cases:
+1) return total number of votes on this post,comment or reply.

+###failure Cases:
 1) NoAccessRight token is not authorized.
 2) fullname of the thing to vote on is not found.
 3) direction of the vote is not integer between -1 , 1.